cvignac/DiGress/README.md

 # DiGress: Discrete Denoising diffusion models for graph generation

-Warning: The code has been updated after experiments were run for the paper.
-If you don't manage to reproduce the paper results, please write to us so that we can investigate the issue.

-For the conditional generation experiments, check the `guidance` branch.
+  - For the conditional generation experiments, check the `guidance` branch.
+  - If you are training new models from scratch, we recommand to use the `fixed_bug` branch in which some neural network layers have been fixed.
+The `fixed_bug` branch has not been evaluated, but should normally perform better.
+If you train the `fixed_bug` branch on datasets provided in this code, we would be happy to know the results.

 ## Environment installation
   - Download anaconda/miniconda if needed